A Spectacular Fall Colour Tour: Come Aboard The Agawa Canyon Tour Train—An Adventure Inside And Out!

 Traces of city life soon fade away as the Northern Ontario wilderness begins to unfold outside the large tinted windows.
 The seemingly unending mixed forests of the Canadian Shield open up as you skirt the shores of northern lakes and rivers, cross towering trestles, and set eyes on the same rugged landscapes and majestic views that inspired the Group of Seven to create some of Canada's most notable works of art.

 As the train winds its way through this one-of-a-kind terrain, a GPS triggered commentary weaves the story of the region.
-Available in five languages including English throughout the coaches and in French, German, Japanese and Mandarin via wireless headsets, you'll learn about upcoming points of interest as well as some of the rich history of the Ojibway, fur traders, explorers and entrepreneurs that opened up this vast wilderness.
-And to enhance the scenery outside your window, locomotive mounted cameras provide an engineer's 'eye-view' via flat screen monitors installed throughout the coaches.
+Available in six languages including English throughout the coaches and in French, German, Japanese, Korean and Mandarin via wireless headsets, you'll learn about upcoming points of interest as well as some of the rich history of the Ojibway, fur traders, explorers and entrepreneurs that opened up this vast wilderness.

 Just when you thought you'd experienced it all, the train starts its descent into the canyon at Mile 102.
 As the rail line hugs the top of the canyon wall, you'll descend 500 feet over the next 10 miles to the floor of the Agawa Canyon, created more than 1.2 billion years ago by faulting and widened and reshaped by the last ice-age that retreated 10,000 years ago.